How to Apply

 Watertown, MA 02471

 Applicants who have attended institutions outside of the US and Canada are required to submit all official transcripts, mark sheets and a photocopy of their diploma(s) (with English translation when applicable).
 All post-secondary / university transcripts must be accompanied by a course-by-course transcript evaluation with GPA from the World Education Service (Select ICAP Report).
+Follow the instructions on the WES website specifically for BiomedCAS.
+Your evaluation will be electronically sent to BiomedCAS.

 GRE General Test and GRE Subject Tests